 - I want to see all the debt that I got myself into.

-In this article, I’ll share with you in easy to understand English:
+In this article, I’ll share with you how I simplify and make sense of:

 - What does Net Worth mean?

 - Why even bother to know your own Net Worth?